Golf Practice Fundamentals – How to Make the Best of Each Session

 Because even if you have an “off” day ball striking, a great short game can help you still score well.
 And if you’re hitting it great that day, your short game can help you maximize your long game to shoot your best scores yet.

-Before heading to the practice see, divide up your practice time so you’re working on 125 yards and in double your long game.
-Trust me, it will pay off!
+Before heading to the practice tee, divide up your time so you’re working on 125 yards and twice as much as your long game.
+Trust me, it will pay off big time to shoot lower scores.

 Golf really comes down to three clubs; putter, sand wedge, and driver.
 If you can master these three clubs, you will become a much better golfer.